okayhappex/okayhappex/README.md

-I'm happex.
-I'm between 12 and 16 years old.
-I started coding with [Scratch](https://scratch.mit.edu) when I was 8 years old and I started coding in the web at twelve.
-Now I'm a Frontend Developer (Junior) and I design for fun as I design for "business".
+Hey!
+It's happex, a French boy in my teens.
+I started programming when I was 8 and I am in web development since I was 12.

 My skills
 -----